carlst99/UVOCBot/README.md

 # UVOCBot

-Provides various functions to assist with the experience of the UVOC outfit Discord server.
+Provides various functions to assist with the experience of gaming-related Discord guilds.
 Current features include:

 - PlanetSide 2 Queries:
     - Server population and continent status.